-Here's the dilemma: You're in San Francisco and thinking about taking off for a weekend adventure, and you've heard plenty of great things about the town of Mendocino, about 150 miles up the coast.
+Here's the dilemma: You're in San Francisco and thinking about taking off for a weekend adventure, and you've heard plenty of great things about the town of Mendocino, which is about 150 miles up the coast.
 However, getting there involves a long, winding drive, and there's already so much you want to see that's closer to San Francisco.
-Is it really worth skipping the way-gay Russian River and the wine-soaked Napa and Sonoma valleys in favor of Mendocino County?
-If you're seeking a tranquil, remote, and romantic getaway and you love the feel of zooming along spectacular roads through eye-popping scenery, then yes, Mendocino unequivocally deserves a visit.
+Is it really worth skipping the Russian River and the wine-soaked Napa and Sonoma valleys in favor of Mendocino County?
+If you're seeking a tranquil, remote, and romantic getaway and love the feel of zooming along spectacular roads through eye-popping scenery, then yes, Mendocino unequivocally deserves a visit.

 Fort Bragg also has a pair of notable attractions.
-On the south edge of town, you can wander among a dense profusion of cypress trees, rhododendrons, dahlias, and camellias at Mendocino Coast Botanical Gardens, a 47-acre property that draws more than 150 types of birds and extends clear out to the rocky beach.
+On the south edge of town, you can wander among a dense profusion of cypress trees, rhododendrons, dahlias, and camellias at Mendocino Coast Botanical Gardens, which is a 47-acre property that draws more than 150 types of birds and extends clear out to the rocky beach.
 Downtown, book a 21-mile sightseeing excursion through otherwise inaccessible redwood forests on the Skunk Train, which was built back in the 1880s to serve the logging industry.
 It's a very fun way to see the region's stunning scenery.

-Exploring Mendocino County's Anderson Valley Wine Country
+Exploring Anderson Valley Wine Country

-Another... outstanding winemaker with beautiful grounds and fascinating wine tours available by appointment is Roederer Estate, which produces rich, complex sparkling wines in the méthode champenoise tradition.
+Another outstanding winemaker with beautiful grounds and fascinating wine tours available by appointment is Roederer Estate, which produces rich, complex sparkling wines in the méthode champenoise tradition.
 This is the California outpost of the acclaimed two-century-old Louis Roederer Champagne producer in France, and these highly informative and entertaining tours provide a detailed sense of the tremendous effort that goes into producing these fine sparkling wines.

 Some other excellent wineries in the area well worth a visit include Scharffenberger Cellars, another first-rate sparkling-wine producer; Navarro Vineyards, which gives excellent twice-daily tours and produces a nice range of well-priced, high-quality varieties, from dry Riesling and Sauvignon Blanc to Pinot Noir and Zinfandel; and Edmeades, which has established a well-deserved reputation for outstanding Zinfandels as well as producing a quite lovely Petit Sirah.

-A great time of year for visiting is the Anderson Valley Pinot Noir Festival, held in mid- to late May each year and featuring a number of events related to the region's most famous grape variety.
-Earlier in the year, the International Alsace Varietals Festival (late February) and then in summer the Anderson Valley Barrel Tasting Weekend (July 23-24) are good fun as well.
-Fans of wine-touring should also make a particular effort to visit the area during California Wine Month, in September, and Down To Earth Month in April, which is focused around sustainability and eco-friendly winemaking, practices that are near and dear to many Mendocino winemakers.Continue to 3 of 7 below.
+A great time of year for visiting is the Anderson Valley Pinot Noir Festival, held annually in mid- to late May and features a number of events related to the region's most famous grape variety.
+Earlier in the year, the International Alsace Varietals Festival (late February) and then in summer the Anderson Valley Barrel Tasting Weekend (July) are enjoyable as well.
+Fans of wine-touring should also make a particular effort to visit the area during California Wine Month in September and Down To Earth Month in April, which is focused around sustainability and eco-friendly winemaking, practices that are near and dear to many Mendocino winemakers.

 Gay-Friendly Cafes and Bars

 In addition to wine, the area is quite famous for its mushroom harvesting (chanterelles are a specialty).
 For 12 days in mid-November, you can even attend the Mendocino Mushroom, Wine, and Beer Festival, which celebrates these delectable fungi with mushroom exhibits, guided mushroom-hunting tours, mushroom-growing classes, winery and brewery tours, winemaker dinners, and cooking classes.
-Another great time to visit is in January when the region hosts the Mendocino Crab, Wine, and Beer Festival, a week-long party with still more contests, tastings, and yummy exhibits.
+Another great time to visit is in January when the region hosts the Mendocino Crab, Wine, and Beer Festival, which is a week-long party with still more contests, tastings, and yummy exhibits.

 Of course, if you can't attend one of the festivals and you don't have time for wine-touring, you can still enjoy the bounty of great wines, organic produce, and heavenly mushrooms by grabbing a meal at one of the area's many superb restaurants.
-One of the most outstanding dining options in town, the Trillium Cafe is warmed by a fireplace and has just about a dozen tables as well as an outdoor deck that's a... wonderful spot for a meal on warm days.
+One of the most outstanding dining options in town, the Trillium Cafe, is warmed by a fireplace and has just about a dozen tables as well as an outdoor deck that's a wonderful spot for a meal on warm days.
 Amiable owners Sandra and Saul McElroy and their talented culinary team turn out superb contemporary fare focused on local produce, seafood, and seasonal ingredients, including bountiful salads, Thai curry vegetable potpies, grilled wild King salmon with pistachio-basil-pesto cream, local peppered albacore, and some incredible desserts—the Meyer lemon cream tart is a classic.
 Note that Trillium is also a small, reasonably priced inn with three charming rooms upstairs.

 Great dining is one reason to consider popping up to Fort Bragg, the largest town in the region.
 A former logging hub that suffered as that industry went into decline, the community has enjoyed a bit of a comeback lately and now bustles with funky shops, art galleries, tattoo parlors, and a few cool restaurants.
 Drop inside Union Lumber Company Store, a massive old warehouse that now contains several boutiques as well as the Mendocino Cookie Company and the snazzy Mendo Bistro, which earns kudos for creative seafood and pasta, including spinach-and-goat-cheese gnocchi with sundried tomatoes, pine nuts, and lemon.

 Another A-one option is The Restaurant, a rambling downtown tavern serving up tasty razor clams, pan-fried oysters, and hefty burgers.
 For espresso, a light lunch, or breakfast, consider the sun-filled Headlands Coffeehouse in downtown Fort Bragg.
-You can find more great snacking a few blocks away at Cowlicks, an old-fashioned ice cream parlor with some distinctive flavors, from lotus cream to green tea.Continue to 4 of 7 below.
+You can find more great snacking a few blocks away at Cowlicks Ice Cream Cafe, an old-fashioned ice cream parlor with some distinctive flavors, from lotus cream to green tea.

 Gay-Friendly B&Bs and Inns

-Mendocino and nearby villages offer a wealth of gay-friendly inns and B&Bs, including some of the most luxurious getaways in Northern California.
+Mendocino and nearby villages offer a wealth of gay-friendly inns and B&Bs, including some of the most luxurious getaways in northern California.
 Right downtown, the sumptuous Joshua Grindle Inn contains perhaps the cushiest guest rooms around, many with deep whirlpool tubs.
 Three of them are set inside one of the several imposing wooden water towers that punctuate Mendocino's skyline.
 A short drive south of town near verdant Van Damme State Park, the Glendeven Inn looks like a Maine farmhouse and is surrounded by lush gardens and dewy meadows.
 Most of the rooms here have private decks overlooking the ocean and are warmed by fireplaces.

-Just a few miles south of downtown Mendocino on Highway 1, the historic Little River Inn is another excellent option with stunning views overlooking spectacular Van Damme Beach and Pacific Ocean.
+Just a few miles south of downtown Mendocino on Highway 1, the historic Little River Inn is another excellent option with stunning views overlooking spectacular Van Damme Beach and the Pacific Ocean.
 Set on a 225-acre parcel of sweeping lawns and forested hillsides, the inn property comprises a golf course, spa, two lighted tennis courts, an outstanding restaurant serving local seafood and steaks, and a variety of accommodations set among several buildings, most with sweeping ocean views and private or shared balconies, and many with hot tubs, fireplaces, and refrigerators.
-Run by the same hospitable family for five generations, the inn is also a favorite destination for weddings and has hosted several same-sex ceremonies.Continue to 5 of 7 below.
+Run by the same hospitable family for five generations, the inn is also a favorite destination for weddings and has hosted several same-sex ceremonies.

-Coastal Mendocino: Driving Scenic Highway 1
+Driving Scenic Highway 1

 About 20 miles down Highway 1 in the dramatically situated village of Elk, consider the Elk Cove Inn and Spa, a fancy small hotel set on breathtaking grounds that tumble toward the ocean.
-It's just a short walk along Highway 1 from Queenie's Roadhouse, a quirky little cafe set inside a vintage auto garage.
-Stopping for a meal here followed by an afternoon massage at the Elk Cove Inn is a terrific way to end a weekend in Mendocino.Continue to 6 of 7 below.
+It's just a short walk along Highway 1 from Queenie's Roadhouse Cafe, a quirky little cafe set inside a vintage auto garage.
+Stopping for a meal here followed by an afternoon massage at the Elk Cove Inn is a terrific way to end a weekend in Mendocino.

 Getting to Mendocino

 The drive to Mendocino affords one memorable photo op after another.
-Start by following U.S. 101 north out of San Francisco, up through the heart of Sonoma's Wine Country—you can always detour to Healdsburg or even the town of Sonoma if you want to take in a bit of that area.
+Start by following U.S. Route 101 north out of San Francisco, up through the heart of Sonoma's Wine Country—you can always detour to Healdsburg or even the town of Sonoma if you want to take in a bit of that area.
 At Cloverdale, you cut west along Highway 128 through the Anderson Valley, which is fast becoming California's hotspot for wine-growing.
 Eventually, you pass through a forest of massive redwoods before hitting Highway 1 a little below Mendocino.
 Without stops, it's about a three-hour drive.

-If you're coming to Mendocino the far-less-common way, from the north, you're in for still plenty of amazing scenery, including some breathtaking stands of redwood forests.Continue to 7 of 7 below.
+If you're coming to Mendocino the far-less-common way, from the north, you're in for still plenty of amazing scenery, including some breathtaking stands of redwood forests.